Garry Gillard > souvenirs > Maylands Primary School. See also: all my reports.

 I can put very few names to faces.
-The only person other than me who has looked at these scanned photos is Don Wright (to whom thanks).
+The only person other than me who has looked at these scanned photos is Don Wright (dec.).
 I apologise to anyone I've identified incorrectly or forgotten.
 I hope that others may happen upon this page and let me know what I've got wrong.
-These are the people I think I can pick out, sixty years later, in order, but not indicating those not named, left to right.
+These are the people I think I can pick out, seventy years later.

-Row 2: Avon Moyle, Donald Thompson, (two boys you can't see), the other Chambers twin, Robert Hall, Alex Cargill, Bill Meehan, Garry Gillard (leaning into the front row), Richard McDonagh
+Row 2: Avon Moyle, Donald Thompson, —, —, Chambers twins (Colin?), Robert Hall, Alex Cargill, Bill Meehan, Garry Gillard (leaning into the front row), Richard McDonagh

-The few names Don Wright and I think we can recall are as follows, from left to right.
+The few names Don Wright and I thought we could recall are as follows, from left to right.

 Row 5 (back): Peter Stevens (?) unknown, Brian Evill, unknown, Eric Schulstadt, unknown, unknown, Ivan Pilton, Barry Draffin